chatox/networks-science-course/upf/upf-evaluation.md

 In-class tests and exams are individual work.

-Not coming to an in-class test means a zero grade in that in-class test, unless you can justify your absence to the professor (*profesor de teoría*).
+Not coming to an in-class test means a zero grade in that in-class test, unless you can justify your absence.

 :warning: Copying during a test/exam, knowingly facilitating the copy of others, elaborating, lending, or facilitating instruments for copying during an exam, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the university regulations, with a **suspension from the university** for a minimum of six months and a maximum of four years.